BioPhoton/ngRe/README.md

-# Proposal for a fully reactive architecture in Angular
+# Proposal for a fully reactive/zone-less architecture in Angular
 ####

 This document is a proposal for a fully reactive architecture in Angular.